Thoughts From the Floor on a Question No One Can Really Answer

 Here’s the thing.
 Nobody knows for sure how to answer this question.
 Not the social worker.
 Not the child psychologist.
 All they ever say is to be consistent.
 Yeah, consistently in the dark, I say.

-Justin is on a high dose.
-So, again, am I going to force my kid on high doses of chemo to go to school when he just did an hour of therapy and says he feels sick?
+So am I going to force my kid on high doses of chemo to go to school when he claims he doesn’t feel good?

 No. I’m not.